comphist/cora/README.md

 Extract the contents of that package to a local directory, then perform the following steps:

-1. Copy the contents of the `www/` subdirectory to the desired location of your web server.
+1. Copy the contents of the `www/` subdirectory to your web server directory.

-2. In your web browser, navigate to `db/configure_db.php` in the location where CorA is served by your web server.
+2. Open your web browser and navigate to `<cora>/db/configure_db.php`, where `<cora>` is the URL of your web server directory.
 If your web server is set up correctly, this page will guide you through the database installation or upgrade process.

 3. Log-in to your CorA instance.
 On a first-time installation, use the